BlackSite: Area 51: Plot

 Captain Aeran Pierce and the rest of his Delta Force Echo Squad are sent to investigate a supposed weapons bunker in Iraq in 2003.
 They are accompanied by the head of an elite science team, Doctor Noa Weis.
 After battling through the Iraqi Army, they find the bunker is infested with mutated humans and wildlife (referred to collectively as Xenos) created by an alien crystal found in the bunker.
 This crystal incapacitates Pierce and forces the squad to retreat.
 One member of the squad, Lieutenant Logan Somers, is left behind during the retreat.

 Three years later, a heavily armed militia has taken control of Area 51 and the surrounding area, accompanied by an outbreak of alien creatures identical to those encountered in Iraq.
 Echo Squad and Doctor Weis have been chosen to reclaim the base.
-They begin with the nearby town of Rachel, where they discover that the "militia" are actually cybernetically enhanced U.S. soldiers known as Reborn.
+They begin with the nearby town of Rachel, where they discover that the "militia" are actually cybernetically enhanced American soldiers known as Reborn.
 Echo Squad finds survivors in Rachel, but as they rescue the survivors, they find Lieutenant Somers, now a Reborn.
 Somers explains that the Reborn program was designed to replace the volunteer army of U.S. citizens with expendable supersoldiers, using subjects forcibly recruited from groups of people who could disappear without being noticed, such as the homeless, illegal immigrants, and military without family.
 Because of the harsh experiments, one of them led an insurrection.

 Back at base, they find out that Weis was in charge of the Reborn program, but it was shut down years ago and the soldiers sealed in Area 51.
 Somers led the Reborn to escape and seek revenge, using an alien device of which the crystal in Iraq was a stolen component.
 After being revealed as the Reborn leader, Somers betrays Echo Squad and retreats back to Area 51 as the Xenos and Reborn attack the base.
 Echo Squad successfully repels the attack, then joins another military division in an assault on Area 51.
 During the assault, Pierce is captured and the rest of Echo Squad is killed.

 Inside Area 51, Pierce discovers that the Xenos were actually created by spores emitted by the alien device, and that Somers is using the device to spread the spores across the surface of Earth.
 Pierce escapes with the assistance of Dr. Weis, then shuts down the device and kills Somers in a shootout.
 The game ends with Pierce and Weis flying off in a helicopter to assess the damage caused by the Xeno spores.

 Development

-The game uses Midway's modified Unreal 3 engine.
+The game uses Midway's modified Unreal Engine 3.
 This allows for more realistic graphics and effects, such as having rain bounce off the player's weapon.
 Many destructible objects are featured, but most of the environment is not alterable.
 On May 11, 2007, a demo for the Xbox 360 was released on the Xbox Live Marketplace.
 A second demo was released onto Xbox Live Marketplace, a week after the game's release.
 The game was in development for two years.